ORF-4450/Robot8/README.md

 FRC Team 4450 Robot Control program.

 This is the 2015 competition robot control program created by the Olympia Robotics Federation (FRC Team 4450).
+Operates the robot "Tiberius" built for the FRC game "Recycle Rush".
 ***************************************************************************************************************

 Version 8.1